• Free shipping on all orders

 Image Credit: Chendongshan, Shutterstock

-• It is a good habit to keep your cat under close observation every time it is under medical treatment or is recovering from a disease.
+• It is a good habit to keep your cat under close observation every time they are under medical treatment or recovering from a disease.

 • In many cases, anorexia becomes recurrent or partial.
 Partial anorexia is when the cat eats less and loses weight gradually over time.
 Keeping regular records of your cat’s normal weight and diet can help you identify this problem at earlier stages, increasing the chances for a successful treatment.